 While clients from your previous job can help you get started, don’t forget to network intensively, especially in the first months.

-Offering high quality services to a group of contacts is probably the best way to grow, as satisfied clients are likely to refer you to their contacts.
+Offering high-quality services to a group of contacts is probably the best way to grow, as satisfied clients are likely to refer you to their contacts.

-How to Make Your Accounting Business Success
+How to Make Your Accounting Business a Success

 The fact that 8 out of 10 start-up businesses fail is a sobering statistic, but one that does not have to reflect your story.
 You can increase your odds of success by marketing yourself well and seeking out the expertise and advice of professionals in fields that are not your forte.